SpenceKonde/megaTinyCore/megaavr/extras/Ref_Functions.md

 After having stopped millis either for sleep or to use timer for something else and optionally have set it to correct for passage of time, call this to restart it.

 ### (DxC/mTC) `void nudge_millis(uint16_t ms)`
-This is not yet implemented as we assess whether it is a useful or appropriate addition, and how it fits in with set millis().
-~Sets the millisecond timer forward by the specified number of milliseconds.
+Sets the millisecond timer forward by the specified number of milliseconds.
 Currently only implemented for TCB, TCA implementation will be added in a future release.
 This allows a clean way to advance the timer without needing to do the work of reading the current value, adding, and passing to `set_millis()`  It is intended for use before  (added becauise *I* needed it, but simple enough).
-The intended use case is when you know you're disabling interrupts for a long time (milliseconds), and know exactly how long that is (ex, to update neopixels), and want to nudge the timer forward by that much to compensate.
-That's what *I* wanted it for.~
+The intended use case is when you know you're disabling interrupts for a long time (milliseconds), and know exactly how long that is (ex, to update neopixels), and want to nudge the timerforward by that much to compensate.
+That's what *I* wanted it for.

 ### `_switchInternalToF_CPU()`
-Call this if you are running from the internal clock, but it is not at F_CPU - likely when overriding `onClockTimeout()`  `onClockFailure()` is generally useless.
+Call this if you are running from the internal clock, but it is not at F_CPU - likely when overriding `onClockTimeout()` as  `onClockFailure()` is not very useful, since it doesn't catch limping crystals, only ones that have just stopped oscillating alltogether.

 ## PWM control
 See [Timer Reference](https://github.com/SpenceKonde/DxCore/blob/master/megaavr/extras/Ref_Timers.md)